FerrazArthur/Containerized-FRP-Client/README.md

-# Quant1-FRPC
+# Cliente FRP

 [![en](https://img.shields.io/badge/lang-en-red)](README.md) [![pt-br](https://img.shields.io/badge/lang-pt--br-green)](README.pt-br.md)

-This project provides a Docker container image that allows Quant1 developers to enable a personalized reverse proxy locally and share their applications globally via Quant1's FRP server.
+This project provides an easily configurable Docker container image, allowing you to enable a custom reverse proxy locally and share your applications globally through an FRP server.

 ## Usage

-The intended use of this branch is using Docker Compose, a `.credentials` and a `server_config` file, making it easier to manage.
+The intended use of this is using Docker Compose, a `.credentials` and a `server_config` file, making it easier to manage.

-Configuration can be done by adding a `.env` file as in the example `.env.example`.
+Configuration can be done by adding a `.env` file as in the example `.env.example` and a file `.credentials` as in the example `.credentiais.example`.

-### Configuration and deploy
+### Configuration

 #### Create credentials file

+This project includes an authentication module for a generic LDAP server.
+Any combination of username and password will be valid.

+To include the address of a real server and start using this functionality, make the following changes:

+- Replace the value of the LDAP_HOST directive in authenticate.h with ldap:YOUR_LDAP_URL:YOUR_LDAP_PORT;
+- Uncomment the authenticate_LDAP_user function in authenticate.c.

 Create a `.credentials` file in the same directory as your `docker-compose.yaml` file.

-The `.credentials` file should contain your Quant1 username and password separated by a space, for example:
+The `.credentials` file should contain your username and password separated by a space, for example:

 ```bash
 cat > .credentials